craftingcity/The-Known-World/Economics of the Hobgoblin Territories.md

 The area of the Hobgoblin Territories is largely forested.
 It is cold and rainy in this area.

 ### "Bread"
+Pemmican is a combination of powdered meat, fruit, and boiled fat.
+It lasts a long time, is cheap, and quite dense in nutrition.

 ### Food
 What lives here?
 #### Meat
+The most common meat is game.
+Cattle is hard to manage in the denser parts of the forest, so Goats are a much more common farm animal.
+Goose and Duck are commonly kept as well, for their feathers, eggs, and meat.

 #### Dairy
+Goats milk and cheese are reasonably common, as are Goose and Duck egg.
+Some folks press nuts into dairy products as well, but this is a time consuming process that produces a less desirable product.

 #### Grain
+Wheat does not grow wild here, although Barley does.
+Acorns and Heartnut are reasonable replacements in breads, but Rye is preferable.

 #### Fruit
+Apple, Pear, and Berries grow in abundance in the dense forests of the area.
+Sweet and Hard drinks made from these fruits are the preferred drinks of the area, although Beer is produced as well.

 #### Vegetable
+Lettuces, Cabbage, Beets, Carrots, Potatoes grow well in the shade of the dense forests.
+Animals feed on grass and wild insects as well as grown vegetables as well.

 #### Spice and Oil
+Mint and Parsley grow well in the shade, as well as the common roots such as Garlic and Onion.

+Nut oils are made, but considered poor replacements for goat's butter.
+Rarely, good Oils from the City in Gold make their way into the territories and are highly valued.

 #### Delicacy
+Beef and Cow's dairy are highly prized, along with White flour products.
+Good oils and spices are hard to come by in this area.

 ### Vices
 What do people do for *fun*?